christof1977/heizung/zentrale/restapi.md

 ## /mixer
 ### method: GET
 Returns if a mixer is present.
-Not yet implemented.
+If mixer is present, run state and temp data is returned as well

 ## /mixer/ff/temp
 ### method: GET
-Returns the measured forward flow temperature.
-Not yet implemented
+Returns the measured forward flow temperature

 ## /mixer/ff/settemp
 ### method: GET